ICCIG 5

 6.2 Agro-biodiversity has played an important role in improving resilience in the wake of risks.
 However, consumer preference for traditional varieties has not kept pace with time.
 What are the strategies that have reversed the erosion of agrobiodiversity and associated knowledge systems?

-Circular economy and green supply chain to support innovations for and from grassroots.
+Circular economy and green supply chain to support innovations for and from the grassroots.

 6.3 Why should society turn to grassroots innovators for frugal designs?
 As grassroots innovators use second-hand components to a large extent, their innovations are often not recognized in the formal sector, more so in the legal fraternity as standards for them do not exist.
 So, what are the steps necessary to “legitimize” these innovations and the impetus they would give to popularize the circular economy?